Relative Error Embeddings for the Gaussian Kernel Distance

+These new relative error bounds have numerous implications in machine learning and geometric data analysis.
+We mention a couple others involving geometric approximations in learning and mining, and in an $L_1$ bound on Gram matrix approximations in Section \ref{sec:discuss}.

-\paragraph{Further Implications in Machine Learning.} There has been extensive recent effort to find oblivious subspace embeddings (OSE) of data sets into Euclidian spaces that preserve relative error.
+\paragraph{Limits on oblivious kernel embeddings.} There has been extensive recent effort to find oblivious subspace embeddings (OSE) of data sets into Euclidian spaces that preserve relative error~\cite{ANW14,Woo14,DBLP:journals/corr/LarsenN14,CW15}.
+Strong positive results are known for high-dimensional linear kernels (via Johnson-Lindenstrauss~\citep{JL84,Woo14,DBLP:journals/corr/LarsenN14,LN17}), for polynomial kernels~\citep{ANW14}, and for any $M$-estimator with gradient between $1$ and $2$~\citep{CW15}, but has remained open for the Gaussian kernel.
 Such strong guarantees are, for instance, required to prove results about regression on the resulting set since we may not know the units on different coordinates; additive error bounds do not make sense in directions which are linear combinations of several coordinates.

 The obliviousness of the features (they can be defined without seeing the data, and in some cases are independent of the data size) are essential for many large-scale settings such as streaming or distributed computing where we are not able to observe all of the data at once.